FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 **SKU Price**

-The unit price used to calculate a charge.
-Any SKU Price can only be associated to one SKU.
+The unit price used to calculate a charge that is associated to one SKU.
+SKU Prices are usually referenced from provider's price list and unique to various providers.

 **Sub Account**